 The Emergency Department at Chorley and South Ribble District Hospital

-Here is a list of what you need to know about what you can expect from services available at the emergency department at Chorley and South Ribble District Hospital.
+Here is you need to know about what you can expect from services available at the emergency department at Chorley and South Ribble District Hospital.

 About the service:

-The A&E service at Chorley and South Ribble District General Hospital will initially open as an adults only service.
+The A&E service at Chorley and South Ribble District General Hospital is open as an adults only service.

-The department will accept patients from 8am until 5pm each day.
+The department will accept patients from 8am until 8pm each day from Monday 15 March.